loop-lb/Weekly-Challenges/Week-001/CHALLENGE.md

 # Week-001 -- Build your own markdown to HTML CLI tool

+Welcome to the first LOOP coding challenge, we will start our challenges with an extremely fun and educative project: `md2html`!

+`md2html` will be a [CLI](https://en.wikipedia.org/wiki/Command-line_interface) tool that converts markdown to html.

+This might sound easy but parsing is a whole field within itself in computer science and i encourage you to research parsing techniques to help you with this project.

+Parsing is an extremely mature and widely used technique in software development, whenever you compile your code, a parser is used, whenever you read from a json file a parser is used, and you know how you can use `document.querySelector()` in your website?
+Well that's your browser parsing the HTML and returning the corresponding element depending on your query.

+Once you learn parsing techniqes, you will have an extremely valuable new view at how compilers work and maybe even how to make your own special language!

 ## Guide to our tool

 Our tool will have a few usecases and flags.